jxsvoboda/sycek/README.md

  * using anything but `_Bool` or a thruth value where a truth value is expected
  * computed expression value is not used
- * specifically, ignoring return value of a function (TODO: this can be supressed on a per-function basis)
+ * specifically, ignoring return value of a function
  * unused local variable
  * unused goto label
  * unused local struct/union tag